Hermann Mucke (bioscientist): Industry advisor and publisher

-When in 2000 Mucke resigned his executive function in the pharmaceutical industry to set up his own consulting enterprise, the financial newspaper WirtschaftsBlatt took note of the fact.
-Since this time he has been an independent scientific advisor to life science companies and a prolific author of market and technology reports.
+In 2000, Mucke resigned his executive function in the pharmaceutical industry to set up his own consulting enterprise.
+Since then, he has been an independent scientific advisor to life science companies and a prolific author of market and technology reports.
 He continues to publish his own original scientific research and commissioned reviews both in commercial and open access peer-review journals.
 His most recent papers demonstrate a systematic utilization of patent documents as a source of information in science, technology, and market research in the fields of ophthalmology, renal and cardiorespiratory medicine, especially pulmonary hypertension, and endothelin receptor antagonists.

 By 2009 Hermann Mucke had authored or co-authored about 50 peer reviewed original research papers and invited reviews, in addition to dozens of drug evaluations.
 He is also a coinventor on several patent families which concern themselves with the pharmacotherapy of alcohol abuse, nicotine dependence, and depression.